CourtneyThurston/microsoft-internships/README.md

 # microsoft-internships
 This is unofficial, largely anecdote-based advice on getting hired for Explore/Software Engineering/PM roles at Microsoft.
+This doc mostly covers internship information, but some content (contacting recruiters, interview questions, timeline) may also apply to new grads looking to go FTE.

 I was an explorer intern in the summer of 2016, a SWE intern in the summers of 2017 and 2018, and will be starting full-time as a software engineer sometime in the fall of 2019.